† Independently assured by PwC - see Independent assurance.

 Our disposed waste measure includes hazardous and non-hazardous operational wastes from manufacturing sites that we do not reuse, recycle or recover.
 Our total disposed waste at the end of 2012 was 75,000 tonnes, of which a significant proportion originated from less than 5% of our manufacturing sites.
 We will focus on these sites in particular during 2013.
 Building on our good progress, in 2012 we set a stretching new target for 100% of our manufacturing sites to achieve zero non-hazardous waste to landfill by the end of 2015.

-Hazardous waste and non-hazardous waste are two indicators that are being independently assured by PwC in 2013.
+Hazardous waste and non-hazardous waste are two indicators that have been independently assured by PwC - see Independent assurance.